How To Make Any Blended Soup In The Instant Pot

 First, Why Blended Soup?

-When there are so many awesome soup and stew recipes out there (I happen to have a few on my site, actually), why take all the texture out and blend it up?
+When there are so many awesome soup and stew recipes out there (like my Green Chile Chicken Chowder and Potato-Free Vegetable Beef Stew!!), why take all the texture out and blend it up?

 That’s a fair question.
 Here’s my answer: